Tenants – Finding a Home in London, Ontario.

 Why rent through Harrison Carter Group…

 We preview all our listings, have connections with investors about what’s currently available and coming available and will assist you in making the right fit for you and your family.
 Choosing the relocation and rental agent is as important as your choice of property.
 Unfamiliar with the city?
-Meet two experts who know London and area– extremely well.
-Who can help you find the right neighborhood with consideration to work, school and your lifestyle.
+Meet the experts who know London and area– extremely well.
+We can help you find the right neighbourhood for work, school and your lifestyle.

 Friendly and Experienced Agents